przant/zipcodes-api/.github/pull_request_template.md

 *
 *

-## 🧪 Test already done and in queue
+## 🧪 Test already done or in progress

 * []
 * []